CSI-Carlos-Cobian/CSI-Python-2021/Projects/Web-Servers/Web-Servers.md

 ```

 # Store requests
-* Create a folder within your project folder named `requests`
+* Programatcally create a folder within your project folder named `requests`.
 * Store 10,000 requests into this folder.
 Use separate files for each record.